 Make a complaint

-Any person can make a complaint to the Commission about a commonwealth funded aged care provider, including care recipients, family members, friends, staff, volunteers or professionals.
+Any person can make a complaint to the Commission about an Australian Government funded aged care provider, including care recipients, family members, friends, staff, volunteers or professionals.
 Complaints may relate to any aspect of service including care, choice of activities, discrimination, catering, communication or the physical environment.

 Complaints about the aged care service can be made by: